Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-51-anticlimax.md

 Sartori had to agree there.
 "You’re not wrong.
 The biggest part of my job is to carry the torch and not let it go out, after all."

 "Is promoting off-world settlement going to help you in that?"
 Morgan pointed out.
-"History is full of colonies seceding from their founders, after all…"
+"History is full of colonies seceding from their founders, after all..."

 Sartori sighed.
 He had a point of course: even without the USA’s own history to consider, Folctha was providing a much more recent example.
 Its politics had drifted considerably from the British mainstream and, hell, it even had a written constitution.
 The Franklin territory was, for now, happy to consider themselves the Union’s next state but would that last?
 Or would they identify more with the people they actually shared a planet with?

 Time would tell.

 "I like to think we’ve learned a few things since the 1770s," he said.
-"But there’s a more important torch to worry about, and that’s the torch of *human life.* The Hierarchy’s stated goal is to kill us all, and against something like that… If humanity doesn’t survive, the USA *definitely* won’t.
+"But there’s a more important torch to worry about, and that’s the torch of *human life.* The Hierarchy’s stated goal is to kill us all, and against something like that...
+If humanity doesn’t survive, the USA *definitely* won’t.
 So if I want to preserve our Republic, first I have to preserve the species.
 That means getting our eggs into some more baskets."

 Morgan’s head dipped as he accepted that point.
 He spent a few minutes tapping on his tablet and occasionally muttering something to himself *sotto voce* as he thought.